ZhengTracyKe/IFPCA/README.md

 # IFPCA
-This repository contains the code for implementing IF-PCA.
+This repository contains the code for implementing different clustering methods in the paper .